amd-rutgers/processing-data-examples/README.md

 Processing Data Loading Examples
 ================================

 This project contains several examples of how to load data into Processing.
-The first example shows how to load one-dimensional data from a single text file, the rest show how to load two-dimensional data*.
+The first example shows how to load one-dimensional data from a single text file, the rest show how to load two-dimensional data<sup>1</sup>.

 1. [Single text file](01_single_txt_file/)
 2. [Multiple text files](02_multiple_txt_files/)